options/AnalysisAcquisition/README.md

 # System Architecture

-The overall architecture is focusing on minimize operation and management costs and it has a few of edge-cutting architectural features like microservices, serverless and others. and it also using microsoft bot technologies-bot framework and connector- in order to support multiple channels for the customer to upload acquisition information into system and azure functions and logic app was used in order to serverless hosting service.
-Additionally, PowerBI is used to see the analized result set.
+The overall architecture is focusing on minimize operation and management costs and embracing a few of edge-cutting architectural features like microservices, serverless, reactive and others.
+And This System is using Microsoft bot technologies-*bot framework* and *connector*- to support multiple channels for the customers to upload acquisition information into system and *azure functions* and *logic app* are used to serverless hosting.
+Additionally, *PowerBI* is used to see the analyzed result set.
 Last but least, Azure Monitor and Azure Application Insight are used to monitoring and what is going on the system and to find out the system failure and drill down the details under error situation.

 ![System Architecture](images/SystemArchitecture.png)
-*The Most of architectual features are carefully selected to show and maximize azure platform pros. and cost effectiveness.*
+*The Most of architectural features are carefully selected to show and maximize azure platform pros. and cost effectiveness.*

 ## Architectual Consideration
 - Microservices